 Another common cause of many eye injuries is exposure to hazardous chemicals, which occurs when a strong acid or alkali comes into contact with the eye itself.
 Although employees who work in chemical plants may be the most at risk of sustaining this type of injury, anyone who works with and around bleach, cleansers, certain fertilizers, and battery acid could sustain permanent damage to their eyes.
 Exposure to high intensity light or coming into contact with steam or hot air can also result in serious, and often permanent, eye injuries.

 If you sustained an eye injury in an accident, you may be eligible for compensation.
-To learn more, please contact Sabuco, Beck, Hansen, Massino, and Pollack, P.C. at (815) 730-8860 and we’ll help you schedule an initial consultation with a dedicated personal injury lawyer.
+To learn more, please contact Sabuco Beck, P.C. at (815) 730-8860 and we’ll help you schedule an initial consultation with a dedicated personal injury lawyer.

 See the difference family makes at Sabuco Beck, P.C.

 We received the BEST service imaginable.
 Very knowledgeable, helpful and friendly.